 Kathryn Dunn, Senior Administrative Assistant II, Ezra Stiles Head’s Office

-This is Kathy’s tenth year as the Ezra Stiles Head of College Senior Administrative Assistant.
-Before finding her home in Stiles she spent two wonderful years in the Yale Department of Music, and prior to that in non-profit consulting and development for The Bushnell in Hartford.
-A native of Cape Cod and graduate of Boston College, Kathy is a loyal Red Sox fan and feels most at home on the beach.
+This is Kathy’s eleventh year as the Ezra Stiles Head of College Senior Administrative Assistant.
+She delights in helping make Stiles a home away from home for all of our students.
+Before finding her home in Stiles she spent two wonderful years in the Yale Department of Music, and prior to that in non-profit consulting and development for the arts.
+A native of Cape Cod and graduate of Boston College, Kathy is a wicked loyal Red Sox fan and feels most at home on the beach.
 She lives in horse country with her family, their giant rescue dog Gus, and cat Luna.
-When not scheming with Marc on extra-special events or redesigning Stiles common spaces to feel more like home for her favorite Yale students, she is a busy mom of three.
-Kathy also enjoys gardening, cooking, reading, yoga, theater, and traveling.
-Please stop by and see Kathy if you have programming ideas, questions on Creative & Performing Arts Awards or Stiles Summer Fellowships, inquiries on employment opportunities within Stiles, need gardening, entertaining, or decorating advice, or wish to make an appointment with the Head of College.
+When not scheming with Marc on extra-special events or redesigning Stiles common spaces for her favorite Yale students, she is a busy mom of three.
+Kathy gets great joy from gardening, cooking, reading, ‘mom-ing’, dance, theater, and traveling.
+Please stop by and see Kathy if you have programming ideas you need help bringing to life, questions on Creative & Performing Arts Awards or Stiles Summer Fellowships, inquiries on employment opportunities within Stiles, need gardening, entertaining, or decorating advice, or wish to make an appointment with the Head of College.
 Kathy is in room 105 in the College Office (Entryway C) and can be reached by phone at 203-432-0560 M-F 9:00–5:00.

 A Look at the Head of College’s Office